 Resetting the iPhone is a quick way to solve many problems.
 For example, unlock an iPhone that has been disabled by entering the wrong passcode too many times, remove the Apple ID account from the iPhone, free up the iPhone space, and so on.
-This article provides several ways to reset your iPhone without a passcode.
+This article provides several ways to reset iPhone without a passcode and computer.

-Forgot iPhone passcode and locked out of iPhone?
+Forgot the iPhone passcode and locked out of iPhone?
 Don’t panic, these following steps will help you factory reset your iPhone, even you don’t know the iPhone screen passcode and Apple ID password.
-Things to do:
+If you don’t have a computer, borrow one from a friend.

 - Download and install iPhone Passcode Refixer.